+Autonomic composition as automated, dynamic composition not only relies on dependable composition techniques.
 In this paper, the problem of dynamic Web service composition and execution failure and error handling and re-planning has been addressed.
 The causes of this problem and the effects have been discussed.
 An architecture for autonomic, i.e. dynamic and automated service composition has been discussed.
+Central activities, such as planning, conversion, execution, monitoring, analysis and re-planning, have been discussed.
 One of the crucial characteristics of autonomic composition is a self-healing ability of the dynamically deployed composition system.
 It needs to deal with execution faults of a very different nature.
 We have proposed a context-based fault handling strategies that efficiently determines remedies in terms of reuse of plans or AI-based replanning and subsequent plan conversion.

-As indicated, our aim is to extend the current system by considering more context categories and to make the decision processes more efficient and reliable.
+In the future, our aim is to extend the current system by considering more context categories (in the form of a comprehensive context constraint ontology) and to make the decision processes more efficient and reliable through a machinelearning based analysis and remedial strategies.